fossillogic/fossil-crabdb/README.md

 | **Memory Management**            | Optimized for low memory usage and fast access, even with large datasets.                                                                     | Ensures efficient memory usage and performance, even with direct key-value access.                                                        |
 | **Database Management**          | Full support for creating, opening, closing, and deleting databases, as well as managing backups.                                               | Supports similar database management operations with a direct approach, including backups and restores.                                   |

-## Prerequisites
+## ***Prerequisites***

-To get started with Fossil CrabDB, ensure you have the following installed:
+To get started, ensure you have the following installed:

-- **Meson Build System**: If you don’t have Meson installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
+- **Meson Build System**: If you don’t have Meson `1.8.0` or newer installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
+- **Conan Package Manager**: If you prefer using Conan, ensure it is installed by following the instructions on the official [Conan website](https://docs.conan.io/en/latest/installation.html).

 ### Adding Dependency